kboom/iga-adi-sm/README.md

 ## Usage

 The program can be run by providing configuration properties all of which have default values.
+Utilizes an implicit Euler scheme which removes the dependency of time step size and mesh size.
+In other words the time step can be arbitrarily long (it will never cause instability).
+This in turn allows to perform efficient analysis of behavior in dense meshes.

 ### Common configuration properties